 How safe is a ropes course?

 Your safety is our primary concern.
 It is very difficult for people to have fun if someone is injured.
 Consequently, our course facilitators have been trained in the standards and procedures that make this course safe.
 Our safety policy is congruent with and adheres to a strict industry standard and includes regular examination of all ropes course practices.
+Life Adventure Center is a member in good standing with the Association of Challenge Course Technology (ACCT) and our course is inspected and run according to their standards.

 What should I wear or not wear?